-ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES TRAINING GUIDE FOR EMPLOYEES OF SUZY SHIER, A DIVISION OF SUZY’S INC.
+ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES TRAINING GUIDE FOR EMPLOYEES OF SUZY SHIER AND LE CHATEAU, DIVISIONS OF SUZY’S INC.

 The Company is committed to providing all employees with the required training to ensure compliance with the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”) and Regulation 429/07 “Accessibility Standards for Customer Service”.